After-Shock/Cloudbox-wiki/Radarr.md

    1. Name: NZB Hydra

-   1. Enable RSS Sync: _your preference_
+   1. Enable RSS Sync: _Your Preference_

-   1. Enable Search: _your preference_
+   1. Enable Search: _Your Preference_

    1. URL: `http://nzbhydra:5075`

    1. API Key: [[Your NZB Hydra API Key|NZB-Hydra#3-api-key]]

-   1. Additional Parameters: leave blank
+   1. Additional Parameters: _Leave Blank_

 1. Your settings will look like this: